Joao-Luz/prompt-builder/readme.md

 - `query`: used to pass a query to the LLM.
 Information is passed via the `query` argument.
 - Any other name except for `variants` and `schema`: the remainder of the prompt's parts.
 Information is passed via the `build`'s method kwargs.

 Variants may be defined under the `"variants"` object, but are optional.
 Each variant may redefine the prompt's schema and parts **for that variant only**.
 If a variant doesn't redefine a component, it'll use the prompt's respective default component.
+You may set a default variant by using the `set_variant` method, but a variant may also be specified with the `variant` argument.

 Here is an example usage, with both the `.json` file and Python call: